Rules of Debate

 Although an expression may be found to be acceptable, the Speaker has cautioned that any language that leads to disorder in the House should not be used.
 Expressions that are considered unparliamentary when applied to an individual Member have not always been considered so when applied “in a generic sense” or to a party.

 Should the Speaker determine that offensive or disorderly language has been used, the offending Member will be requested to withdraw the unparliamentary word or phrase.
 The Member must rise in his or her place to retract the word(s) unequivocally.

 Repetition and Relevance in Debate

-The rules respecting relevance and repetition are somewhat difficult to define and enforce.
+Rules respecting relevance and repetition are difficult to define and enforce.
 The rule against repetition can be invoked by the Speaker to prevent a Member from repeating arguments already made in the debate by other Members or the same Member.
 The rule of relevance, on the other hand, is used to keep a Member from straying from the question before the House or committee.

-It is not always possible to judge the relevance (or the repetition) of a Member's remarks until he or she has made some progress in or completed his or her remarks.
-In practice, the Speaker allows some latitude-if the rules are applied too rigidly, they have the potential for severely curtailing debate.
+It is not always possible to judge the relevance (or the repetitive nature) of a Member’s remarks until he or she has made some progress in or completed his or her remarks.
+In practice, the Speaker allows some latitude—if the rules are applied too rigidly, they have the potential to severely curtail debate.